Frequently asked questions

 Both gene fusions and mutations are errors in the genetic code.
 In cancer, these errors cause the cells to grow out of control.
 A mutation is like a mis-spelled word; one or more incorrect letters have been used.
 A fusion is like two words that get stuck together without a space or that actually have their letters intermingled—they are “fused” together.

-5. Can you be born with NTRK fusion-positive cancer?
+5. Can you be born with NTRK gene fusion cancer?

 In very rare cases, babies are born with tumors, which may be cancerous.
 In such an unusual case, Doctors may decide to test the tumor for genomic alterations, including NTRK.
 If the test is positive for NTRK gene fusions, it is not because the baby inherited the fusion but rather because something went wrong in a single cell while the baby was developing in the womb.